-Targeting at a comprehensive exploration of this topic, an international benchmarking study is being conducted by the Complexity Management Academy and RWTH Aachen University (WZL) in cooperation with an industrial consortium consisting of Diehl Metering, Kion Group, Peri, Rittal, Schaeffler, Thyssen Krupp and Wago.
+Targeting at a comprehensive exploration of this topic, an international benchmarking study was conducted by the Complexity Management Academy and RWTH Aachen University (WZL) in cooperation with an industrial consortium consisting of Diehl Metering, Kion Group, Peri, Rittal, Schaeffler, Thyssen Krupp and Wago.

-The study aims at a comprehensive elaboration of successful and sustainable approaches within the main functions of Product and Portfolio Management in industrial practice:
+The study aimed at a comprehensive elaboration of successful and sustainable approaches within the main functions of Product and Portfolio Management in industrial practice:

-Based on an effective Market Intelligence, relevant market and competitive information is gathered to be translated into product ideas.
-Product ideas are subsequently being evaluated with respect to economic and technical performance indicators before New Product Development is initiated.
-During the whole life cycle, single products as well as diverse portfolios are continuously being controlled and optimized as part of the Lifecycle Management.
+Based on an effective Market Intelligence, relevant market and competitive information was gathered to be translated into product ideas.
+Product ideas were subsequently being evaluated with respect to economic and technical performance indicators before New Product Development was initiated.
+During the whole life cycle, single products as well as diverse portfolios were continuously being controlled and optimized as part of the Lifecycle Management.
 Since IT-Tools are increasingly being utilized in the environment of Product and Portfolio Management, successful approaches in this regard will equally be considered as practical types of Organizational Implementation.

 The benchmarking study is designed in three phases over 10 months.
 During the initial Screening phase data is captured in a global context based on the questionnaire.
 As part of the Evaluation phase, the returns are analyzed while all participants are provided with an individual positioning within the overall study results.
 In collaboration with our industrial and scientific expert network promising approaches are further analyzed by case studies with the respective participants of the study.
 According to the overall motto “Learn from the best”, best practices are shared across the successful practice companies and the consortium in the course of five Company Visits.